 History, and thoughts developing apart from the Lord, and the blood foolishly shed over the years, have pulled many divisions far apart.
 For this reason, and because all of us know only in part, practices and teachings often differ to such an extent that some may not be entirely comfortable with others' thoughts and practices, and vice versa.
 However, Jesus has asked His Father to produce our oneness, and His Father does not deny Him, for He asks in righteousness.
 His blood does unify us, and the same Holy Spirit works in all believers, whether we acknowledge it or not.
 In the end He will take us out of all of these churches, and bring us unto Him as One.

 The late John Paul II of Rome, in the 1995 encyclical Ut unum sint ("That they may be one"), took the very large and commendable step of recognizing that some outside his organization are people of Christ and have manifested the Holy Spirit at times in ways his followers and their antecedents have not.
 The emphases on recognizing that Christ has one Body in spite of the doctrinal and historical divisions of human and not Godly intervention, and upon the practical recognition of our Christian unity through joining together in prayer with those in other fellowships, also appear to be exactly correct.
 Clearly, all communities of Christ should recognize the Spirit at work within us all.
 We should join our brethren in prayer.
 It is time to end the wars of the churches.

 And it is the same for matters of ceremony, church government, various purposes of this world, and other issues.
-We cannot be altogether true about anything, because to be altogether true is to be entirely without sin, and this is not an option as long as we remain in, and therefore somewhat subject to, our fallen fleshly vessels.
+We cannot be altogether true about anything, because to be altogether true is to be entirely without sin.